openl2m/openl2m/docs/index.rst

-OpenL2M is an open source network device management application designed to allow users with minimal training to perform a set of basic configuration changes on those devices.
+OpenL2M is an open source network device management application designed to allow users with minimal training to perform a set of basic configuration changes on those devices, with a focus on port or interface (i.e Layer 2) changes.
 It does so by providing a consistent web interface for device management, independent of the underlying vendor.

+OpenL2M attempts to address the needs of distributed IT groups managing parts of a shared distributed layer 2 ("switching") network.

 While primary intended to manage network switches, OpenL2M can handle any device that has some sort of network API (e.g. SSH, Netconf, REST, etc.)

 OpenL2M is written in Django 3 and Python 3.
 Documentation is written in ReStructured Text format, which is rendered with the Sphinx documentation generator.

 **What's New:**

+v2.3 adds support for Juniper Junos devices.

-v2.2 add support for Aruba AOS-CX switches.
+v2.2 adds support for Aruba AOS-CX switches.

 v2.1 implements command templates, a controlled method to give users variable input on commands.
 This gives tremendous flexibility in giving users in a controlled fashion more visibility into the device.